-Charles Manson: The movie from Quentin Tarantino "Once Upon a Time in Hollywood" is released today, July 26.
+Quentin Tarantino's "Once Upon a Time in Hollywood" was released three years ago this month.
 While fictional, the film accurately portrays the Manson Family and the lead up to the murders.

 Niall O'Dowd was one of a handful of journalists to interview Charles Manson, this is his account

-I went to see Quentin Tarantino's masterpiece "Once Upon a Time in Hollywood in preview last night.
+I went to see Quentin Tarantino's masterpiece "Once Upon a Time in Hollywood in preview when it came out three years ago.
 It blew me away, one of the best I've ever seen.

 It is set around the Manson family murders that shocked the world in August 1969.

-It brings back memories of my encounter one-on-one with the most evil man alive, as he was often referred to.
+It brought back memories of my one-on-one encounter with the evilest man alive, as he was often referred to.
 Back in 1982, when I owned a small Irish newspaper in San Francisco, I was doing a feature on Irish Catholic prison chaplains in California which took me to the three most notorious prisons – San Quentin, Folsom and Vacaville – to profile three brave padres who often put their lives in danger to help inmates.

 Vacaville, in Central California, at that time was the home of the notorious Charles Manson.
 Father Pat Leslie, the Irish priest from County Louth who was his pastor, had struck up a relationship with him.
 He agreed to the interview and said he'd introduce me to Manson and I readily agreed.
 I had no idea what lay ahead.